ros2/console_bridge_vendor/Quality_Declaration.md

 ### API Stability Policy [1.iv]

-`console_bridge_vendor` is pinned to a `libconsole-bridge-dev` version (Currently 0.4.1), so it will not break public API within a released ROS distribution, i.e. no major releases once the ROS distribution is released.
+`console_bridge_vendor` does not have an API of its own, and will limit its dependency on `libconsole-bridge-dev` to API stable releases within a released ROS distribution.

 ### ABI Stability Policy [1.v]

-`console_bridge_vendor` is pinned to a `libconsole-bridge-dev` version (Currently 0.4.1), so it will not break public ABI within a released ROS distribution, i.e. no major releases once the ROS distribution is released.
+`console_bridge_vendor` does not have an ABI of its own, and will limit its dependency on `libconsole-bridge-dev` to API stable releases within a released ROS distribution.

 ### ABI and ABI Stability Within a Released ROS Distribution [1.vi]